Daniel McFadden: Early life and education

-McFadden was born on July 29, 1937 in Raleigh, North Carolina.
+McFadden was born on July 29, 1937, in Raleigh, North Carolina.
 He attended the University of Minnesota, where he received a B.S. in Physics, and a Ph.D. in Behavioral Science (Economics) five years later (1962).
 While at the University of Minnesota, his graduate advisor was Leonid Hurwicz, who was awarded the Economics Nobel Prize in 2007.

 Career

-In 1964 McFadden joined the faculty of University of California, Berkeley, focusing his research on choice behavior and the problem of linking economic theory and measurement.
-In 1974 he introduced Conditional logit analysis.
+In 1964, McFadden joined the faculty of University of California, Berkeley, focusing his research on choice behavior and the problem of linking economic theory and measurement.
+In 1974, he introduced conditional logit analysis.

-In 1975 McFadden won the John Bates Clark Medal.
-In 1977 he moved to the Massachusetts Institute of Technology.
-In 1981 he was elected to the National Academy of Sciences.
+In 1975, McFadden won the John Bates Clark Medal.
+In 1977, he moved to the Massachusetts Institute of Technology.
+In 1981, he was elected to the National Academy of Sciences.

 He returned to Berkeley in 1991, founding the Econometrics Laboratory, which is devoted to statistical computation for economics applications.
-He remains its director.
 He is a trustee of the Economists for Peace and Security.
-In 2000 he won the Erwin Plein Nemmers Prize in Economics and was elected to the American Philosophical Society in 2006.
+He won the Erwin Plein Nemmers Prize in Economics in 2020 and was elected to the American Philosophical Society in 2006.

-In January 2011 McFadden was appointed the Presidential Professor of Health Economics at the University of Southern California (USC), which entails a joint appointment in the Department of Economics and the Price School of Public Policy.
+In January 2011, McFadden was appointed the Presidential Professor of Health Economics at the University of Southern California (USC), which entails a joint appointment in the Department of Economics and the Price School of Public Policy.

+Political views

+In June 2024, 16 Nobel Prize in Economics laureates, including McFadden, signed an open letter arguing that Donald Trump's fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.